Highland dance: Character dances

-Perhaps one of the most unusual elements of character dance in modern Highland dance competitions is the inclusion of the cakewalk.
+Perhaps one of the most unusual elements of character dance in modern Highland dance competitions was the inclusion of the cakewalk.
+In 2021, the RSOBHD ruled to remove the dance from competition on the basis that it was derogatory to persons of colour.
 The cakewalk is originally a dance performed by black slaves in the southern US imitating, in exaggerated style, the stately courtship ballroom dancing of slave owners.
-It is unique in competitive Highland Dance as it is the only dance always performed as a duo and is the only dance that originated outside the British Isles.
-Also unique is the inclusion of fanciful and often outrageous costumes upon which some of the judging of artistry is based.
+It was unique in competitive Highland dance as it is the only dance always performed as a duo and is the only dance that originated outside the British Isles.
+Also unique was the inclusion of fanciful and often outrageous costumes upon which some of the judging of artistry was based.
 While costume contests do occasionally take place regarding the outfits worn for the other dances, the outfits for those dances are so carefully prescribed (differences are restricted primarily to choice of tartan, colour of jackets or sashes, and choices such as lace sleeves and velvet vests instead of velvet jackets) that costume does not play a significant role in the dance competition or vary much across dancers.
-In contrast, while the cakewalk may be danced in traditional Scottish attire, dancers involved in the cakewalk often attempt to come up with the most creative duo costume they can, such as Frankenstein and his bride, or Mickey and Minnie Mouse.
-The cakewalk is generally only danced at very large scale competitions such as national or provincial championships and is generally restricted to the top level of competitive dancers known as 'premier' (formerly 'open'.)
-The cakewalk is generally performed to 'Whistling Rufus', written in 1899 by Kerry Mills.
-The inclusion of the cakewalk in competitive Highland Dance is credited to dancer, judge and examiner James L. McKenzie who introduced the dance to Scotland from the United States.
+In contrast, while the cakewalk could be danced in traditional Scottish attire, dancers involved in the cakewalk often attempted to come up with the most creative duo costume they could, such as Frankenstein's monster and his bride, or Mickey and Minnie Mouse.
+The cakewalk was generally only danced at very large-scale competitions such as national or provincial championships, and was generally restricted to the top level of competitive dancers known as "premier" (formerly "open").
+The cakewalk was generally performed to 'Whistling Rufus', written in 1899 by Kerry Mills.
+The inclusion of the cakewalk in competitive Highland Dance is credited to dancer, judge, and examiner James L. McKenzie who introduced the dance to Scotland from the United States.